American Recovery and Reinvestment Act - Explained

 Back to: ECONOMIC ANALYSIS & MONETARY POLICY

-A Little More on What is the American Recovery And Reinvestment Act
+What is included in the American Recovery And Reinvestment Act?

 ARRA is a law passed as a response to the Great Depression of 2008.
 This law provided tax relief, basic infrastructures, and amenities for families in the U.S. ARRA as federal law was also passed to aid the recovery of jobs lost during the Great Depression and create more employment for American citizens.
 The American Recovery and Reinvestment Act (ARRA) was signed into law on February 17, 2019.
 When signed into law by President Obama, the Act was to disburse $787 billion as of relief to American citizens.
 This amount was intended to compensate Americans for job losses and other financial hardships encountered during the recessional period.